Code and Consequences: The Legal Realities of Hacking in the Digital Age

 What should I do if I discover a security vulnerability on a company’s website?

 Look for the company’s responsible disclosure policy.
-If they don’t have one, consider contacting them directly through official channels.
+If it doesn’t have one, consider contacting it directly through official channels.
 Never exploit the vulnerability or share it publicly without the company’s permission.

 Are there any legal ways to practice hacking skills?